Field theories, stable homotopy theory and Khovanov homology: Multicategories and topological field theories

 is

-The reader should check that this operad (and hence multicategory) satisfies the $\star$-category axioms, but does not come from a symmetric monoidal category (in this context, the only $2$-isomorphisms are by definition identities).
+The only $2$-isomorphisms are, by definition, identities.
+The reader should check that this operad (and hence multicategory) satisfies the $\star$-category axioms, but does not come from a symmetric monoidal category.

 Most of the $\star$-categories discussed in this paper however come, in fact, from (lax) symmetric monoidal categories.
-The reason we prefer the $\star$-category language is that the conditions on both $\star$-categories and $\star$-functors are much simpler to verify, since there is only a universal property to check.
+The reason we prefer the $\star$-category language is that the conditions on both $\star$-categories and $\star$-functors are much simpler to verify in comparison with symmetric monoidal $2$-categories and $2$-functors, since there is only a universal property to check.